kubernetes/website/content/en/docs/concepts/scheduling-eviction/assign-pod-node.md

 [Well-Known Labels, Annotations and Taints](/docs/reference/labels-annotations-taints/).

 {{< note >}}
-Inter-pod affinity and anti-affinity require substantial amount of processing which can slow down scheduling in large clusters significantly.
+Inter-pod affinity and anti-affinity require substantial amounts of processing which can slow down scheduling in large clusters significantly.
 We do not recommend using them in clusters larger than several hundred nodes.
 {{< /note >}}

 {{< note >}}
-Pod anti-affinity requires nodes to be consistently labelled, in other words, every node in the cluster must have an appropriate label matching `topologyKey`.
+Pod anti-affinity requires nodes to be consistently labeled, in other words, every node in the cluster must have an appropriate label matching `topologyKey`.
 If some or all nodes are missing the specified `topologyKey` label, it can lead to unintended behavior.